Skip to navigation menu Skip to content

 • Protecting the eyes and reshaping the skull

 In some children with Pfeiffer syndrome, their eyeballs stick out so much they cannot close their eyes.
-This risks damage from dryness.
-Lubricants and eye drops can help keep the eye moist and prevent scarring.
+This can lead to eye damage from dryness.
+Lubricants and eye drops can help keep your child’s eyes moist and prevent scarring.

 To protect their eyes, your child will need surgery that helps reshape the front of their skull.
-This also allows for continued growth of your child’s brain.
+This also allows space for your child’s brain to keep growing.

 • One option is fronto-orbital advancement.
 It brings your child’s eyebrow bone area forward and shortens their high forehead.

-• Children with severe airway blockage and poor eye protection may need monobloc frontofacial advancement.
+• Children may need monobloc frontofacial advancement if they have severe airway blockage and their skull doesn't protect their eye well.
 The procedure brings the forehead, eye sockets and upper jaw forward all at the same time.

 During surgery, our craniofacial plastic surgeon and neurosurgeon work together in the operating room.
-Usually the procedure is done when your child is 1 to 2 years old.
+Usually, children have the procedure when they’re 1 to 2 years old.

 • Improving breathing and appearance